AckerlyXu/heima/articles/notification-hubs/notification-hubs-chrome-push-notifications-get-started.md

 The sample below is based on the [Chrome App GCM Sample] and uses the recommended way to create a Chrome App.
 We will highlight the steps specifically related to Azure Notification Hubs.

+>[!NOTE]
->[AZURE.NOTE] We recommend that you download the source for this Chrome App from [Chrome App Notification Hub Sample].
+> We recommend that you download the source for this Chrome App from [Chrome App Notification Hub Sample].

 The Chrome App is created via JavaScript, and you can use any of your preferred word editors for creating it.
 Below is what this Chrome App will look like.